Chaitannyaa/Simple_Docker-Compose-Project/README.md

 # Voting App

-This is a simple web application for voting on your favorite programming language.
+This is a simple web application for voting on your favorite Scripting language.
 The app is built with Flask and uses MySQL as the database.

 # Requirements